SURFscz/scitoken-surfsara/README.md

 # TODOs

+- [ ] 1.
+The OAuth2TokenMixin does not meet refresh token data structure (see the class `OAuth2TokenMixin` in a ***sqla.py***), it has expires_in etc. (more suitable for OAuth2 access tokens) -> create a new mixin specific for refresh tokens.
-1. Instead of `flask runner` employ WSGI
+- [ ] 2.
+Instead of `flask run` employ WSGI
-2. Move to a proper storage (e.g. database)
+- [ ] 3.
+Move to a proper storage (e.g. database) from SQLAlchemy local data store
-3. Write unit tests
+- [ ] 4.
+Write unit tests
+- [ ] 5.
+Solve the issue of fav icon.

 # References and Further Reading
-The Scitoken implementation is basedo on Sci
+The Scitoken implementation is based on Authlib.